Renault Megane Sport Tourer E-TECH hybrid (2020-2022) review

-This is the Renault Megane Sport Tourer E-TECH: a plug-in hybrid family estate car that’s one of only a few electrified family estate models available at the moment.
-Its main rivals are the Kia Ceed Sportswagon PHEV and the estate version of the Skoda Octavia iV plug-in – and as of summer 2021, it's also the only variant of the Megane Sport Tourer you can get, with the petrol and diesel having been discontinued.
+During its short time on sale, the Renault Megane Sport Tourer E-TECH was one of only a few electrified family estate models available.
+Its main rivals were the Kia Ceed Sportswagon PHEV (now also discontinued) and the estate version of the Skoda Octavia iV plug-in.

-The Megane E-TECH is aimed at buyers unwilling to compromise on space and rock-bottom running costs.
-Thanks to CO2 emissions of just 30g/km, this is a spacious company car that won’t break the bank – tax is very low.
-It has a Benefit-in-Kind (BiK) tax rating of 11% during the 2021/22 financial year, which is a huge saving on the equivalent diesel – and if you can plug in regularly, you’ll be looking at vastly improved fuel economy, too.
+The Megane E-TECH was aimed at buyers unwilling to compromise on space and rock-bottom running costs.
+Thanks to CO2 emissions of just 30g/km, it made for a spacious company car that didn't break the bank, as Benefit-in-Kind (BiK) tax was very low.
+That's not relevant to the private buyers looking at used examples of the Megane these days, but if you can plug the car in regularly, you’ll be looking at vastly improved average fuel economy.

-A 1.6-litre petrol engine and 9.8kWh battery, means the Megane can drive for around 30 miles on electric power alone – slightly less than the Ceed Sportswagon, but on par with most plug-in hybrids.
-It’s possible to recharge the Renault in around three hours from a home wallbox, but like most plug-in hybrids there’s no option for rapid charging.
+A 1.6-litre petrol engine and 9.8kWh battery mean the Megane can drive for around 30 miles on electric power alone – slightly less than the Ceed Sportswagon, but on par with most plug-ins.
+It’s possible to recharge in around three hours from a home wallbox, but there’s no option for rapid charging.

 In pure-electric mode, the Megane is a very relaxing car to drive.
-With a full battery it’s easy to potter around without waking the engine, while even at higher speeds the cabin remains quiet.
-When needed, the engine kicks in without much fuss, although it isn’t always as smooth as in a more upscale model such as the Volvo V60 Recharge.
+With a full battery it’s easy to potter around without waking the engine, while even at higher speeds the cabin stays quiet.
+When needed, the engine kicks in without fuss, although it's not as smooth as in a more upscale model such as the Volvo V60.

 The Renault is a bit on the slow side, and while it’s perfectly capable on faster roads, the seven-speed automatic gearbox is a little ponderous, making more work of overtakes than it ought to – it’s just not very responsive.
 The Megane is smooth over bumps, however, even on 18-inch alloy wheels.